salah-zaiem/Crazy-Taxi/README.md

-# Reinforcement Learning Agent for Crazy TaxiWe built from scratch the Crazy Taxi environment and a three learning agents using three different Reinforcement Learning algorithms.
+# **Reinforcement Learning Agent for Crazy Taxi** We built from scratch the Crazy Taxi environment and a three learning agents using three different Reinforcement Learning algorithms.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.